jdarais/cobble/docs/cobble/docs/project-def.md

 ### env

- _function_ - Define a build environment
+ _function_ - Define an action environment

 `env(env_def)`

 ##### Arguments

-- `env_def`: _table_ - Build environment definition properties
+- `env_def`: _table_ - action environment definition properties
-    - `name`: _string_ - The build environment name
+    - `name`: _string_ - The action environment name
-    - `setup_task`: *task_def* - The task to execute to set up the build environment, (e.g. "npm install").
+    - `setup_task`: *task_def* - The task to execute to set up the action environment, (e.g. "npm install").
 All `task_def` properties are supported except for `name`.
-The setup task will be given the same name as the build environment.
+The setup task will be given the same name as the action environment.
-    - `action`: *action_def* - An action that will run a command in the build environment, (e.g. "npm exec").
+    - `action`: *action_def* - An action that will run a command in the action environment, (e.g. "npm exec").
 For function actions, the arguments passed to the action are available in `c.args`.
-For actions defined using a table, the args are appended to the table and passed to the tool or build environment referenced by the action.
+For actions defined using a table, the args are appended to the table and passed to the tool or action environment referenced by the action.

 ##### Returns